Information for staff

 Claiming for expenses

-This is information for staff and research students who wish to seek reinbursement for travel or other expenses from a Laboratory account (e.g., for flights, conferences, accommodation).
+This is information for staff who wish to seek reinbursement for travel or other expenses from a Laboratory account (e.g., for flights, conferences, accommodation).
 If this document does not answer your question then please speak to someone in the accounts office.

 Travel expenses claim form – this is an editable and saveable PDF of Parts I and II of the Laboratory's claim form.